maksimKorzh/cmk-go/README.md

     python extract_games.py    # extract moves from SGFs, write them to "games.js" node build_dataset.js      # creates X.bin and Y.bin training data files
-    node train.js              # train neural net (you may want to adjust params or model arch) node gtp.js                # used to play agains the net in GoGUI, make sure "path/to/model" is correct ./pack-model.sh            # Make model 75% smaller (optional)
+    node train.js              # train neural net (you may want to adjust params or model arch) node gtp.js                # used to play against the net in GoGUI, make sure "path/to/model" is correct ./pack-model.sh            # Make model 75% smaller (optional)

     accuracy.js                # used to evaluate NN accuracy in percents,